Rohit2968/Grocery-App/README.md

+A Grocery Website where customers can buy and order vegetables, dairy products, etc.
-A Grocery Website Using React and Node.js
+Built Using React and Node.js